lucas7234/Company-Managing-Program/README.md

 Marketing.c-Analyze your company and rival's income and request new ways to success!

-InstallVisualStudio.js-Install Visual Studio 2019 here!
+InstallVisualStudio.html-Install Visual Studio Last Version here!

 Thankyou!